Bitcoin-ABC/bitcoin-abc/apps/alp-dex/README.md

 - Inventory reshape never spends batons; only exact-size seller UTXOs are fill-eligible.
-- Settle rejects wrong fee pct, wrong platform fee (when enabled), and price legs outside the ±1% constant-product settle band.
+- Settle rejects wrong fee pct, wrong platform fee (when enabled), and price legs that are not the exact constant-product output.
 - Mocked end-to-end: template → taker-signed hex → fuel → broadcast shape.